 Cycling is a great activity for children with benefits that include exercise, fresh air, freedom and independence.
 Hopefully, getting them interested in cycling will be the start of a life-long passion.
 Discover how to teach a child to cycle in just 30 minutes with our handy guide.

-While it’s generally a very safe activity the occasional tumble is inevitable, particular as your child learns to ride.
-So it’s highly advisable that children wear a helmet at all times while cycling, though of course the final decision on this is up to you, the parent or guardian.
+While it’s generally a very safe activity, the occasional tumble is inevitable, particularly while your child learns to ride.
+So it’s highly advisable that children wear a helmet at all times while cycling, though of course, the final decision on this is up to you, the parent or guardian.

 In the US, it should have the US Snell B90/B95.
-These standards indicate that the helmet has passed a specific set of tests regarding their impact resistance, retention strap systems, etc.
+These standards indicate that the helmet has passed a specific set of tests regarding its impact resistance, retention strap systems, etc.

-It’s worth noting that there is nothing to prevent a helmet that doesn’t meet the above standards being sold, so it’s worth checking for the standard marks which are usually located on a label inside the helmet.
-Helmets from most major brands will usually be standard compliant, and your local bike shop will be able to guide and advise you.
+It’s worth noting that there is nothing to prevent a helmet that doesn’t meet the above standards from being sold, so check for the standard marks, which are usually located on a label inside the helmet.
+Helmets from major brands will be standard compliant, and your local bike shop will be able to guide and advise you.